Evangelical Christian voters in Iowa love Trump. Can another Republican win them over?

 While supporting strict abortion bans could help a politician in a primary, it could also be a vulnerability in a general election.
 That has not stopped politicians from leaning into it though.

-At a campaign stop in Council Bluffs, Iowa last week, Donald Trump took credit for overturning the federally guaranteed right to an abortion.
+At a campaign stop in Council Bluffs, Iowa, last week, Trump took credit for overturning the federally guaranteed right to an abortion.
 He reminded the cheering crowd that he appointed three justices to the Supreme Court.

 "They ruled against Roe v.
 Wade giving pro-lifers tremendous power to negotiate and moving this issue back to the states," Trump said.